MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 The tutorial project uses default Unity scale values: 1 unit = 1 meter.
 The *PlaymodeSetup* avatar is the same height as an average human.
-When you're creating your own Environment, you can compare its size to any custom GameObjects you add to your project to ensure that those objects are the size you want.
+When you're creating your own Environment, you can compare its size to any custom `GameObject` you add to your project to ensure that those objects are the size you want.

 ### Add the Mesh Thumbnail Camera

-Adding the Mesh Thumbnail Camera provides a thumbnail image that will be added to your Environment's listing in the Azure Portal and its selection button in the Mesh app.
+Adding the `Mesh Thumbnail Camera` provides a thumbnail image that will be added to your Environment's listing in the Azure Portal and its selection button in the Mesh app.
 This comes in handy when you're selecting Environments in either place because it gives you a visual